 A. Sell Bedspread on WhatsApp

-This is the first social media app I want to recommend to you to promote your bedsheet business in Nigeria because it serves as a playing ground to many of us that really want to understand internet marketing.
+This is the first social media app I want to recommend to you to promote your bedsheet business in Nigeria because it serves as a playing ground for many of us who really want to understand internet marketing.
 It helps you master marketing on all social media apps.

 Let’s face it, no matter what I tell you here – methods and advice on how to promote your goods on social media you will still need to learn before you become a professional so you need WhatsApp.